LelsersLasers/RMRC/README.md

 # RMRC

-Code written by Millan Kumar for Bishop's RMRC team
+Code written by Millan Kumar (and Audrey Lin and Dr. J) for Bishop's RMRC team